SummaryRead the full fact sheet

 The two main types of tachycardia are supraventricular tachycardia (problem with the top chambers) and ventricular tachycardia (problem with the bottom chambers).

 Supraventricular tachycardia is a rapid heartbeat that starts in the atria or AV node, and is not usually life threatening.
 Common types of supraventricular tachycardia are atrial flutter and atrial fibrillation.

-Ventricular tachycardia is when the ventricles beat too fast, and it is very dangerous.
+Ventricular tachycardia is when the ventricles beat too fast, and it’s very dangerous.
 If ventricular tachycardia becomes so severe that the ventricles can’t pump effectively, it can lead to ventricular fibrillation.
-This life-threatening condition occurs when the electrical signal that should trigger your heartbeat splits away in uncontrolled ‘waves’ around the ventricles.
+This life-threatening condition occurs when the electrical signal that should trigger your heartbeat behaves erratically, and splits away in uncontrolled ‘waves’ around the ventricles.
 It must be corrected immediately, otherwise it may cause low blood pressure, loss of consciousness and even death.

 Bradycardia is when your heart beats too slowly, generally less than 60 beats per minute.
 It becomes serious when your heart beats so slowly that it can’t pump enough blood to meet your body’s needs.

-Bradycardia may be normal, and can be associated with improved physical fitness.
+Bradycardia may be normal for you, and can be associated with being physically fit.
 However, it can also be caused by many physical disorders, such as sick sinus syndrome and heart block.